 The publisher and the authors make no representations or warranties with respect to the accuracy or completeness of the contents of this work and specifically disclaim all warranties; including without limitation any implied warranties of fitness for a particular purpose.
 This work is sold with the understanding that the publisher is not engaged in rendering professional services.
 The advice and strategies contained herein may not be suitable for every situation.
 In view of on-going research, equipment modifications, changes in governmental regulations, and the constant flow of information relating to the use of experimental reagents, equipment, and devices, the reader is urged to review and evaluate the information provided in the package insert or instructions for each chemical, piece of equipment, reagent, or device for, among other things, any changes in the instructions or indication of usage and for added warnings and precautions.
-The fact that an organization or website is referred to in this work as a citation and/or potential source of further information does not mean that the author or the publisher endorses the information the organization or website may provide or recommendations it may make.
-Further, readers should be aware that websites listed in this work may have changed or disappeared between when this works was written and when it is read.
+The fact that an organization or website is referred to in this work as a citation and/or potential source of further information does not mean that the author or the publisher endorses the information the organization or websites listed in this work may have changed or disappeared between when this works was written and when it is read.
 No warranty may be created or extended by any promotional statements for this work.
 Neither the publisher nor the author shall be liable for any damages arising here from.